Alex-Fay/NN152ProjectProposal.github.io/README.md

 ## Goals:

-- Explore if shared spatial intention maps work on more complicated tasks
+- Explore if shared spatial intention maps work on more complicated tasks (leaf blowing)
 - Train with disturbances to see if robots can work around failures such as removing a robot, external gust of wind, etc
 - Gain experience with RL and NN.
 Potentially explore alternative ways to learn robot plans and update them